 I LOVE THESE.
 I will never teach a day without them again.
 Here’s how it works.
 Each student gets one card.
 The card has one letter, one color, and one number.
 (I also have each of my lab tables labeled with each color, letter, and number so they know where to go once they are placed in groups.)
 They can be put into one of three different groups:

 - Their number.
-Students are grouped by the numbers on their card.
 When I tell the students to go into groups with their number, all the ones go to table one all the twos go to table to all the threes go to table 3 and so on.

 - Their color.
-Students are grouped by the color on their card.
 If I tell them to go to their colors, the pinks will go to the pink table, the oranges go to the orange table… and so on.

 - Their letter.
-Students are grouped by the letter on their card.
 I feel like you get it by now.

 The number of students in a class does not matter even one bit.
 If three kids are absent or one gets their schedule changed, it won’t impact how I use the grouping cards.
 Take out a set of colors or numbers, and add WILD cards if you need to – I’ll get to those in a second!